HOW BAST CAN SERVE YOU

-BAST – Be A Singing Teacher is a community hub and education resource for singers who are, or want to be a singing teacher.
+BAST – Be A Singing Teacher is a training course, community hub and education resource for the singer who is, or wants to be a singing teacher.

 We provide courses for those getting started and continuing education to those already working as singing teachers.